zalando/zalenium/README.md

 * Provide capabilities to cover all browsers and platforms

 That is why we took this approach where [docker-selenium](https://github.com/elgalu/docker-selenium) nodes are created on demand.
-Your UI tests in Firefox and Chrome will run faster beause they are running on a local grid, on a node created from scratch and disposed after the test completes.
+Your UI tests in Firefox and Chrome will run faster because they are running on a local grid, on a node created from scratch and disposed after the test completes.

 If you need a capability that cannot be fulfilled by [docker-selenium](https://github.com/elgalu/docker-selenium),